-Today’s guest blogger and Connection Messenger* Esther Miller shares from her travelogue about return visits to the Grand Canyon.
-If you haven’t yet read the post that launched our series celebrating the 100th birthday of the U.S. National Park System, go to “The National Park System: 100 Years of Nature, History, and America’s Stories.”
-I hope the series will get you pulling up a map and finding a new national park to explore and share with your family and friends.
+Today’s guest blogger Esther Miller reminisces about her first visit to Yosemite National Park many years ago, with several other special stops along the way.
+For more on the the U.S. National Park System, go to “The National Park System: America’s Hidden Treasure.”
+I hope you’ll be inspired to pull out a map and find a new national park to explore and share with your family and friends.
 Each is a national treasure.
 Each will feed your soul.

 After the boyfriend with the VW became my husband and eventually the daddy of our two children, we took many more trips, including two more to the Grand Canyon.
 Each trip showed us much we had missed before.

 On August 17, 1985 our travel journal records we came through Pipe Spring NM in Northern Arizona, “where they’ve restored an old fort built to protect the Mormons from the Indians.
 There was lots of water there, two ponds with ducks and geese, and gardens and fruit trees.
 I sure wouldn’t mind having the gardener’s job there!

 “The scenery from there on was beautiful.
 Red soil, colorful mesas, asters and sunflowers blooming, and thunderclouds washing across the sky.
 We’re camped tonight about twenty miles from the North Rim, twenty miles of evergreen and aspen forest with broad, flower-strewn meadows.
 We got rained on on the way out to Bright Angel Point to view the Canyon.
 Scott about froze!
 Sleeping bags will feel good tonight!”